-If you use email marketing, make sure you're up to speed on anti-spam law.
-This factsheet is designed to make it quick and easy to understand
+If you use email marketing, you need to understand who you are – and are not – allowed to send emails to.
+You must comply with regulations on sending unsolicited 'spam' emails.
+This article is designed to make it quick and easy to understand

 What anti-spam law does

 Anti-spam law restricts the sending of unsolicited marketing emails (‘spam’) to individual subscribers.
 Unsolicited emails can still be sent to corporate subscribers if they are relevant to their work.

 Anti-spam law is enforced by the Information Commissioner and breaches can lead to a fine of up to £500,000.
 There is also civil liability to anyone who suffers damage as a result of the breach.
 The rules are in the Privacy and Electronic Communications (EC Directive) Regulations.